MattFanto/orjson-ddb/README.md

 is prudent to pin the nightly version because that channel can introduce breaking changes.

-orjson is tested for amd64, aarch64, and arm7 on Linux.
+orjson-ddb is tested for amd64, aarch64, and arm7 on Linux.
 It is tested for amd64 on macOS and cross-compiles for aarch64.
 For Windows it is tested on amd64.

 There are no runtime dependencies other than libc.

-orjson's tests are included in the source distribution on PyPI.
+Tests are included in the source distribution on PyPI.
 The requirements to run the tests are specified in `test/requirements.txt`.
 The tests should be run as part of the build.
 It can be run with `pytest -q test`.